Gender role: Online

 An example of gender stereotypes assumes those of the male gender are more 'tech savvy' and happier working online, however, a study done by Hargittai & Shafer, shows that many women also typically have lower self-perceived abilities when it comes to use of the World Wide Web and online navigation skills.
-Because this stereotype is so well known many women assume they lack such technical skills when in reality, the gap in technological skill level between men and women is significantly less than many women assume.
+Because this stereotype is so well known, many women assume they lack such technical skills when, in reality, the gap in technological skill level between men and women is significantly less than many women assume.

-In the journal article written by Elizabeth Behm-Morawitz video games have been guilty of using sexualised female characters, who wear revealing clothing with an 'ideal' figure.
-It has been shown, female gamers can experience lower self-efficacy when playing a game with a sexualized female character.
-Women have been stereotyped in online games and have shown to be quite sexist in their appearances.
-It has been shown these kind of character appearances have influenced peoples' beliefs about gender capabilities by assigning certain qualities to the male and female characters in different games.
+In the journal article written by Elizabeth Behm-Morawitz, video games have been guilty of using sexualised female characters, who wear revealing clothing with an 'ideal' figure.
+It has been shown that female gamers can experience lower self-efficacy when playing a game with a sexualized female character.
+Women have been stereotyped in online games and are often portrayed as quite sexist in their appearances.
+It has been shown that these kinds of character appearances have influenced people's beliefs about gender capabilities by assigning certain qualities to the male and female characters in different games.

-The concept of gender inequality is often perceived as something that is non-existent within the online community, because of the anonymity possible online.
-Remote or home-working greatly reduces the volume of information one individual gives another compared to face-to-face encounters, providing fewer opportunities for unequal treatment but it seems real-world notions of power and privilege are being duplicated: people who choose to take up different identities (avatars) in the online world are (still) routinely discriminated against, evident in online gaming where users are able to create their own characters.
-This freedom allows the user to create characters and identities with a different appearance than their own in reality, essentially allowing them to create a new identity, confirming that regardless of actual gender those who are perceived as female are treated differently.
+The concept of gender inequality is often perceived as something non-existent within the online community, because of the anonymity possible online.
+Remote or home-working greatly reduces the volume of information one individual gives another compared to face-to-face encounters, providing fewer opportunities for unequal treatment but it seems real-world notions of power and privilege are being duplicated: people who choose to take up different identities (avatars) in the online world are (still) routinely discriminated against, evident in online gaming where users can create their own characters.
+This freedom allows the user to create characters and identities with appearances different from their own in reality, effectively enabling them to adopt a new identity, confirming that, regardless of actual gender, those perceived as female are treated differently.

-In contrast to the traditional stereotype that gamers are mostly male, a study in 2014 of U.K. residents showed that 52% of the gaming audience was made up of women.
+In contrast to the stereotype that gamers are mostly male, a 2014 study of U.K. residents found that 52% of the gaming audience was women.
 The study counted players of mobile games as part of the gaming audience, but still found that 56% of female gamers had played on a console.
 However, only 12% of game designers in Britain and 3% of all programmers were women.

-Despite the growing number of women who partake in online communities, and the anonymous space provided by the Internet, issues such as gender inequality, the issue has simply been transplanted into the online world.
+Despite the growing number of women who partake in online communities and the anonymous space provided by the Internet, issues such as gender inequality have been transplanted into the online world.